 - 3 tablespoons butter or olive oil

-- 1/2 tsp nutmeg (use fresh grated if possible)
+- 1/2 teaspoon nutmeg (use fresh grated if possible)

-- 1/4 cup grated Parmesan, Pecorino or Kefalotiri Cheese ( plus an additional 1/4 cup for the top-optional)
+- 1/4 cup grated Parmesan, Pecorino or Kefalotiri Cheese (plus an additional 1/4 cup for the top-optional) or use vegan cheese.

 Instructions

-- Rinse well, pat dry and brush each side with olive oil (or use spray oil).
+- Rinse well, pat dry and brush each side with olive oil (or use spray olive oil).

-- Place on a greased sheet pan and roast in a 400 F oven until golden, about 20-30 minutes.
-Alternatively, you can grill the eggplant on each side ( getting nice deep grill marks) then wrapping it in foil after for 10-15 minutes, so it steams and cooks through.
+- Roast: Place on parchment lined baking sheet and roast in a 400 F oven until golden and teneder, about 20-30 minutes.
+Alternatively, you can grill the eggplant on each side (getting nice deep grill marks) then wrap for 10-15 minutes so it steams and cooks through.

-- While eggplant is roasting -make the tomato- meat sauce: In a large pan, saute diced onion in oil on med-high heat for 3-4 minutes, add garlic, turn heat down to med-low and saute for 8-10 minutes until onions are tender.
-Add the ground lamb ( or beef or vegetarian meat), turn heat up to medium and brown, stirring often, about 15 minutes.
+- While eggplant is roasting – make the Tomato-Meat sauce: In a large pan, saute diced onion in oil on med-high heat for 3-4 minutes, add garlic, turn the heat down to med-low and saute for 8-10 minutes until onions are tender.
+Add the ground lamb (or beef or vegetarian meat), turn the heat up to medium and brown, stirring often, for about 15 minutes.
 Drain fat if any.
 Add the rest of the ingredients -diced tomatoes, tomato paste, white wine, fresh chopped parsley, sugar, cinnamon, kosher salt and pepper.
 Stir and cover and let simmer on med-low heat for 20 minutes.
+Taste, adjust salt to taste.
+You should have a rich, delicious, thick sauce.

-- Make Bechamel Sauce: In a small pot, heat the butter.
-Whisk in the flour and let cook for 2-3 minutes on med heat, stirring often.
+- Make Bechamel Sauce: In a small sauce pan, heat the butter over medium heat.
+Whisk in the flour and let cook for 2-3 minutes, stirring often.
 Whisk in the first cup of milk a little at a time.
 Whisk well, and add the 2nd cup.
-Stirring constantly bring to a boil, lower heat, and let simmer on low for an additional 2 minutes.
-Remove from heat and add nutmeg, cheese, salt, pepper.
+Stirring constantly, bring to a simmer, lower heat, and let simmer on low for an additional 2 minutes.
+Remove from heat and add nutmeg, cheese, salt, and pepper.
 Set aside to cool.
-In a separate bowl, lightly beat an egg, but do not add it just yet.
+Lightly beat an egg in a separate bowl, but do not add it just yet.

-- In a greased 8x 13 inch baking dish, place one layer of eggplant.
+- In a greased 8x 13-inch baking dish, (or 11-12-inch round) place one layer of eggplant.
 Add half the meat sauce.
 Add another layer of eggplant and the remaining meat sauce.
 Add the third and final layer of eggplant.
-Whisk in 2-3 tablespoons of bechamel sauce, into the beaten egg (to temper it) then pour this into the bechamel sauce, whisking until nice and smooth.
-Spread the bechamel over the final eggplant layer.
+Take 3 tablespoons of the warm bechamel sauce, one tablespoon at a time, and whisk it into the beaten egg, to temper the egg (basically warm up the egg gradually so it doesn’t curdle), then pour this egg mixture into the bechamel sauce, whisking until nice and smooth.
+Spread the bechamel sauce over the final eggplant layer.

-- Sprinkle with the remaining cheese ( optional) and place in a 350F oven for 50-60 minutes, uncovered until beautifully golden.
+- Bake: Sprinkle with the remaining cheese (optional) and place in a 350F oven for 50-60 minutes, uncovered until beautifully golden.
 Let stand 10 minutes before serving.

 Notes

-- Notes: You can make this ahead and refrigerate for a couple days before baking.
-You can also freeze this after baking.
+- Make it ahead: You can assemble this ahead and refrigerate for 2 days before baking.
+You can bake this ahead and reheat & serve with in 4 days.
+You can also freeze for 6 months after baking.

-- An easy way to approach this is to make this in stages.
-For example, roast or grill the eggplant a couple days ahead, make the meat sauce the next day, make the béchamel the last day and assemble the day of baking.
+- Make in stages: An easy way to approach this is to make this in stages.
+For example, roast or grill the eggplant a couple of days ahead, make the tomato meat sauce the next day, make the béchamel the last day and assemble the day of baking.

 - My personal preferences here are to grill the eggplant if possible and to use ground lamb (or a mix of beef and lamb).
 Soooo good!